barriosx/smartcharge-plus/client/README.md

 ## Possible Enhancements

 There are many avenues that can be taken from here.
-I have thought about a major enhancement to this app:
+I have thought about major enhancements to this app:

+1. ****Reduce**** the response time for my api call that does the "Puppeteer-ing" of the SmartCharge Rewards dashboard.
+Currently, it seems to take ~12s for the data to render onto the client.
-1. Provide a view of on how much electric was consumed and how much it cost for a given day, week, or date range.
+2. Provide a view of on how much electric was consumed and how much it cost for a given day, week, or date range.
-2. Adding a login form so that other SmartCharge users can also use this app and have a more insightful look on the economic impact of their charging.
+3. Adding a login form so that other SmartCharge users can also use this app and have a more insightful look on the economic impact of their charging.